Huawei Releases Its 2019 Annual Report - UrduPoint

 Huawei announces solid business performance and commitment to creating greater value for customers and society

-Lahore (UrduPoint / Pakistan Point News - 31st Mar, 2020) Huawei released its 2019 Annual Report today, detailing a solid business performance.
-The company's global sales revenue in 2019 rounded off at USD$123 billion, up 19.1% year-on-year; its net profit reached USD$9billion; and its cash flow from operating activities topped USD$13.1 billion, up 22.4% year-on-year.
+Shenzhen (UrduPoint / Pakistan Point News - 1st Apr, 2020) Huawei released its 2019 Annual Report today, detailing a solid business performance.
+The company's global sales revenue in 2019 rounded off at USD$123 billion, up 19.1% year-on-year; its net profit reached USD$9 billion; and its cash flow from operating activities topped USD$13.1 billion, up 22.4% year-on-year.
 As part of a long-term, ongoing investment in technological innovation and research, Huawei invested 15.3% of its 2019 revenue – or approximately USD$18.8 billion – back into R&D. Its total R&D spend over the past decade now exceeds USD$85.9 billion.

 "2019 was an extraordinary year for Huawei," said Eric Xu, Huawei's Rotating Chairman.
 "Despite enormous outside pressure, our team forged ahead with a singular focus on creating value for our customers.
 We worked hard to earn their respect and trust, as well as that of our partners around the globe.
 Business remains solid."